metrophilly/sermon-processor/README.md

 docker-compose run sermon-processor
 ```

-Follow the prompts to input the YouTube URL and timestamps for audio processing.
+Follow the prompts to either run the `[a]udio` or `[v]ideo` scripts.

 ## Post-Processing

-Once the automated processing is complete, the final audio file will be saved to
+Once the automated processing is complete, the final media file will be saved to
 `./data/` by default, or the specified data directory on your host machine.
 Afterwards, follow the manual steps that print in the console.